Filter Tags

 Lars Landmann

-The London architect Zaha Hadid (1950-2016) is undisputedly one of the great masters of contemporary architecture.
-Her works are always uncompromising, surprising and novel.
-With each building, she has pushed the boundaries of architectural design and thinking a little further out into uncharted territory - in the technical, spatial or functional fields.
+London architect Zaha Hadid (1950-2016) is undisputedly one of the great masters of contemporary architecture.
+Her work is always uncompromising, surprising and innovative.
+With each building, she pushed the boundaries of architectural design and thinking a little further into unknown territory - in technical, spatial or functional terms.

-In 2004, Zaha Hadid became the first woman to receive the Pritzker Prize.
+In 2004, Zaha Hadid was the first woman to receive the Pritzker Prize.
 It is considered the Nobel Prize of architects.
-For the phæno in Wolfsburg, Zaha Hadid designed a building that attracted international attention even at the planning stage.
-The impressive structure towers high above the street and exposes the space below to the public as a new kind of urban space, designed as a covered artificial landscape with rolling hills and valleys.
-Inside, at a height of seven meters, the world of experiments unfolds, a structural adventure land with many surprises, formed by craters, caves, terraces and plateaus, densely populated by 250 experimental stations.
-The shape is program at phæno: The world of phæno knows no clear boundaries, its moving landscape awakens the desire to discover.
+For the Wolfsburg phæno, Zaha Hadid has designed a building that caused an international sensation even at the planning stage.
+The impressive structure towers high above the street and opens up the space below to the public as a new kind of urban space, designed as a covered artificial landscape with gentle hills and valleys.
+Inside, at a height of seven meters, the world of experiments unfolds, a structural adventure land with many surprises, formed from craters, caves, terraces and plateaus, densely populated by 250 experimental stations.
+The shape is the program at phæno: the world of phæno knows no clear boundaries, its moving landscape awakens the desire to discover.
 It is built movement, built curiosity.

 • Hans Scharoun